Brobin/bricklink-pro/readme.md

 # Bricklink Pro

-After spending ocuntless hours manageing an enormous spreadsheet and trying to figure out how to get all fo the pieces for my bricklinked UCS Millneium Falcon, I decided that it would be way simple to simply run a script to see how much a bricklinked set would cost.
+After spending countless hours managing an enormous spreadsheet and trying to figure out how to get all of the pieces for my bricklinked UCS Millneium Falcon, I decided that it would be way simpler to run a script to see how much a bricklinked set would cost.
 That's when I decided to create Bricklink Pro.

-Bricklink Pro conttians 2 scripts that automate the process of creating set lists and figureing out where to get all the pieces from.
+Bricklink Pro contians 2 scripts that automate the process of creating set lists and figuring out where to get all the pieces from.

 ### Setlist.py

 The first is `setlist.py`.
-It takes in a set number and will create a csv with the parts and qunatities required for building that set.
+It takes in a set number and will create a csv with the parts and quantities required for building that set.

 Example usage: